Information and resources regarding COVID-19

 During this evolving health situation, Becker is taking precautions to lower the risk of exposure to COVID-19 and do our part to curb the spread of the virus.
-Our team will continue to update this site as new or updated coronavirus resources are made available.
-It will also include information on COVID-19 courses and COVID-19 webinars provided by Becker Continuing Professional Education (CPE).
+Our team will continue to update this page as new or updated coronavirus resources are made available.
 Additional notifications may be shared with our colleague and student communities via other communication channels, such as our Facebook, LinkedIn and Twitter, as well as email.

 Impacted Campuses and Courses

 Becker and the university locations we partner with are working to ensure best practices and CDC recommendations are in place.
 University locations make decisions about live or virtual courses, please contact your academic advisor or instructor for additional information.